f5devcentral/f5-agility-labs-sslviz/docs/class1/module4/lab02.rst

 #.
 Click on the **Save & Next** button to continue.

 #.
-In a few moments, a yellow notification banner will appear below the **Guided Configuration** workflow path.
-Click on the **Deploy** button to apply the changes.
+In a moment, the yellow notification banner will re-appear below the **Guided Configuration** workflow path.
+All of the necessary changes have been made, so now you can click on the **Deploy** button to apply them.
+You do not need to continue through the entire workflow before deploying.

    .. image:: ./images/sp-6.png